|

 the upside down boat so I can work on the bottom.

-I spent last summer removing the layers of paint and found the hull in very good shape.
-I used Interlux epoxy on
+I spent one summer removing the layers of paint and found the hull in very good shape.
+I used Interlux epoxy

-the bottom up to and including the lower edge of the splash rail.
-Two layers on the bottom, three on the keel and skegs
+on the bottom up to and including the lower edge of the splash rail.
+Two layers on the bottom, three on the keel and

-and one layer up to the splash rail.
+skegs and one layer up to the splash rail.
 Here we are starting the flip over after the epoxy work.
-The paint color is as
+The paint color

-close as I can get to the factory original.
-The upper side of the splash rail and bove the splash rail is still painted wood.
+is as close as I can get to the factory original.
+The upper side of the splash rail and above the splash rail is still painted

-The e-poxy job is done, with two coats of resine and cloth on the bottom and three on the skegs and keel.
+The e-poxy job is done with two coats of resin and cloth on the bottom and three on the skegs and keel.
 I ran the e-poxy

 only up to the outer lower edge of the splash rail and to the water line on the transom.
 This would strengthen and protect